m9sweeper/m9sweeper/docs/content/en/docs/Concepts/Image Scanning/Enforcing Compliance/reviewing-exceptions.md

 ## Exception Types

 Exception types are available as options: Policy and Override.
 - Policy: Allow listed policy(s) to be bypassed.
-When this type is chosen, user should also select scanner(s) and policy(s) for the desire exception.
+When this type is chosen, user should also select scanner(s) and policy(s) for the desired exception.
-- Override: Allow to override a severity level that fits the organization's needs.
-When this type is chosen, user should select an alternate severity level for desire exception.
+- Override: When this type is chosen, user should select an alternate severity level for desired exception.